hainayanda/Dummyable/README.md

         self.title = title
         self.description = description
     }
-}
+    // SomeType must be marked with @Dummyable, have #Dummy macro declaration, or provided by a `dummy(of:)` global function }
 ```

-The macro will still work on class with generic parameter as long as the mandatory type can be created using `dummy(of:)` global function.
+The macro will still work on class with a generic parameter as long as the mandatory type can be created using the `dummy(of:)` global function.

 ### Enabling Dummy on an Enum